 Is the contractor able to send a substitute to carry out the work?

 Does the client have to provide work, and is the contractor obliged to accept and complete the work?

 Will the contractor incur personal financial risk as a result of the performance of the work duties?

-The current IR 35 test will not change.
-However, under the proposed legislation, the ‘end user’ and not the PSC will be required to make a determination of the contractor’s status.
-The end user is the ultimate beneficiary of the services provided by the contractor.
-When making its determination, the end user needs to exercise ‘reasonable care’.
-The end user may need to obtain legal advice in order to make a correct status determination.
+The current IR35 test will not change.
+However, under the proposed legislation, the ‘end-user’ and not the PSC will be required to decide the contractor’s status.
+The end-user is the ultimate beneficiary of the services provided by the contractor.
+When making its determination, the end-user needs to exercise ‘reasonable care’.
+The end-user may need to obtain legal advice in order to make a correct status determination.
 The status determination will need to be passed on to the ‘fee payer’ (this will usually be the recruitment business) by the time the contract starts or before the contractor starts to provide their services.